 - This recipe really requires the use of fresh strawberries.
 Frozen strawberries will be too watery, even if you defrost and drain them well.

 How to Store

-- Tarts with fresh fruit can be stored in the refrigerator for 1 to 2 days.
+- Tarts with fresh fruit can be stored in the refrigerator for one to two days.
 Cover tightly with plastic wrap and serve at room temperature.